Dulce María: Acting career

-Mexican actress and musician Dulce María at Teleton 2011 in Mexico.
+Dulce María at Teleton 2011 in Mexico City.

-Following her success as a child star, Dulce began to star in teen-oriented telenovelas such as El Juego de la Vida and Clase 406.
-In Clase 406, she worked alongside Alfonso Herrera, Anahí, and Christian Chávez, who later became her bandmates in RBD.
-In 2004, she was cast as one of the main characters in Rebelde, a Mexican remake of the hit Argentinian telenovela, Rebelde Way.
-Dulce played Roberta Pardo, the strong-willed daughter of a famous Mexican singer.
-Rebelde was a hit worldwide and had over 400 episodes, airing from 2004 until 2006.
-In 2006, the actress received the TV Y Novelas award for Best Young Telenovela Actress for her work in Rebelde.
+Following her early roles as a child star, Dulce María started to work in teen-oriented television projects, appearing in El juego de la vida and Clase 406.
+In Clase 406, she acted alongside future RBD bandmates Alfonso Herrera, Anahí, and Christian Chávez.
+In 2004, she was cast as Roberta Pardo in Rebelde, a Mexican adaptation of the Argentinian telenovela Rebelde Way.
+The series achieved global commercial distribution, airing over 400 episodes until its conclusion in 2006.
+For her performance, she received the TVyNovelas Award for Best Young Lead Actress in 2006.